Simrgeta/Abebe-Geatchew-App/README.md

 This project is licensed under a custom license.
 See the [LICENSE](LICENSE) file for more details.

+# ⚠️ NOTICE: PROPRIETARY SOFTWARE

+This software is proprietary and licensed under the terms of the **End-User License Agreement (EULA)** below.
+- ❌ Forking this repository is **not permitted**.
+- ❌ Redistribution, resale, or commercial use without permission is **strictly prohibited**.
+- ✅ You may only use this software under the license terms granted by the Licensor.

+---

 # END-USER LICENSE AGREEMENT

 **Effective Date:** September 1, 2025